Tech-Trailblazers/zep-com-documentation/assets/how-to-create-har.md

-# 📘 Ultimate Guide: How to Create a `.HAR` File in Chrome-Based Browsers (2025 Edition)
+# 📘 Ultimate Guide: How to Create a `.HAR` File in Chrome-Based Browsers

 ---